nbrehaut/megr2157-portfolio/docs/assignments/A04/index.md

 </p>

 ## Feature 1
 For feature 1,I first started off by sketching a FBD of the feature.
-As shown in the supplied images on the canvas page, the motor mount separates at the connection of the two parts, with feature 1 getting the intersection as part of it's dimensions.
+As shown in the supplied images on the canvas page, the motor mount separates at the connection of the two parts, with feature 1 getting the intersection as part of it's dimensions.  ( _Appendix A_)

 <img width="800" height="800" alt="1" src="https://github.com/user-attachments/assets/c8ee679d-9ce9-4902-9790-34429331e3ce" />